stuartellis/tf-tasks/README.md

 - Multiple infrastructure components in the same code repository.
 Each [unit](#units---tf-modules-as-components) is a complete [root module](https://opentofu.org/docs/language/modules/).
 - Multiple instances of the same component with [different configurations](#contexts---configuration-profiles)
 - [Extra instances](#extra-instances---workspaces-and-tests) of a component for development and testing.
-Use this to create disposable instances for the branches of your code as you need them.
 - [Integration testing](#testing) for every component.
 - [Migrating from Terraform to OpenTofu](#using-opentofu).
 You use the same tasks for both.